 After you must have done all of the above and secured funding to start your event planning business, then it is time to start promoting your business.
 You need to search out potential customers, business partners, staff, suppliers, and vendors.
 From experience, I have seen that the best place to start is with your network of family and friends.

 With the advent of social media, marketing has never been easier.
-You can leverage on professional platforms like LinkedIn to promote your business.
+You can leverage professional platforms like LinkedIn to promote your business.
 Referrals and Direct are also very productive methods of marketing.
-To learn more about promoting your business, check out “The Ultimate Guide to Fostering Relationships at Your Networking Event.”
+To learn more about promoting your business, check out REVEAL Your Marketing Strategy.

 Bonus: Event Planning Companies & Customers